adamurban04/portfolio/about.markdown

 # About Me

-I am a 20-years-old Computer Science student hailing from the <span class="country-name">Czech Republic</span>.
-Currently in my first year at the University of Limerick, I am committed to pursuing excellence in the field of Computer Science.
+I am a 20-years-old Computer Systems student hailing from the <span class="country-name">Czech Republic</span>.
+Currently in my second year at the University of Limerick, I am committed to pursuing excellence in the field of Computer Science.
 This website serves as a comprehensive overview of my academic and professional endeavors, offering insights into my growth and accomplishments.

 # Connect with Me